mbj/developers-bicycles/README.md

 ## Outline

-This talk is about `mutant` a tool to improve developer efficiency.
+This talk is about `mutant`, a tool to improve developer efficiency.

 Before going into details of the tool, lets focus on the need for more efficient reviews.